 2. Lose the Bulky Wallet

 Before you leave, clean out your wallet of all useless junk (old receipts, grocery store cards, business cards, random foreign currency from past travels) and leave anything you don’t need (additional credit cards, for example) at home.
-Consider getting an undercover neck wallet, which can securely hold money, credit cards, and your passport while making them easily accessible.

 3. Pack a Tablet Rather Than a Computer

-Packing a tablet rather than a laptop can save you space and weight while ensuring that you still have access to your email if you need to do a little work on the road.
+Packing a tablet rather than a laptop can save you space and reduce weight while ensuring that you still have access to your email if you need to do a little work on the road.
 Plus, it’s nice to have a bigger screen around than your phone for watching TV shows or movies on the go.

 4. Ditch the Bulky Travel Books

 Hitting the road without a guidebook is a thrilling concept to some.
 To others, it’s a logistical nightmare.
 If you’re not a fan of traveling to a new city without a destination guide, consider loading up your tablet with eBook versions of popular travel guides.
-Download to your heart’s content without adding to the weight of your luggage!
+Download travel books to your heart’s content without adding to the weight of your luggage!

 5. Use a Packable Tote Instead of a Heavy One